teanalab/eCoaching-Text-Segmentation/README.md

   * Performance of the model will be  saved into "perf" folder

-N.B. : If you are using stopwords or stem and stop together, then you will have to modify the corresponding directory such as "../config/stop-stem/split.cfg"
+N.B. : If you are using stopwords or stem and stop together, then you will have to modify the corresponding file such as "../config/stop-stem/split.cfg"

 ## Citation